xritd/Property-insurance-pricing/README.md

 ## Methodology highlights

-- **Frequency**: Negative Binomial GLM (Poisson was ruled out — claim counts are ~66x overdispersed relative to their mean).
+- **Frequency**: Negative Binomial GLM.
+Claim counts are strongly overdispersed relative to their mean (~66×), providing strong evidence that a plain Poisson model is inappropriate.
 Predictors: log coverage, prior no-claims credit, entity type.
 - **Severity**: Gamma GLM on claims with 'Freq > 0', weighted by claim count ('var_weights=Freq') since each observation is itself an average over multiple claims.
 Predictor: deductible (binned).